Employer brand

 Financial stress can affect mental and physical wellbeing on a range of levels.

 Fair pay and performance-based increases will keep employees feeling appreciated and motivated.
 But financial security can extend far beyond this.
-Here are some other ways employees can be supported:
+Offering attractive employee benefits are another way employees can be supported, such as:

 • Access to financial support and advice